rfjakob/gocryptfs-website/docs/index.md

 IV.

 gocryptfs has reached version 1.0 on Jul 17, 2016.
-It has gone through hours and hours of stress (fsstress, extractloop.bash) and correctness testing (xfstests).
+It has gone through hours and hours of stress (fsstress, `tests/stress_tests`) and correctness testing (xfstests, integrated test suite).
 It is now considered ready for general consumption.

 The old principle still applies: Important data should have a backup.
 Also, keep a copy of your master key (printed on mount) in a safe place.